-- A goal is a broad, over-arching destination.
-"We want to achieve 50% market share in two years," or, "I want to compete in and complete a triathlon within 18 months."
+A goal describes a broad, over-arching destination.
+"We want to achieve a 50% market share in two years," or, "I want to compete in and complete a triathlon within 18 months."
 It does not define how you will achieve this market share; it does not describe a strategy to get there or offer the specific tasks necessary to achieve the strategy.
-It simply is out there as a destination or target.
+It simply specifies a target.

-- An objective is a specific, measurable activity you will take to work towards a broader goal.
-For example: "As part of our goal to achieve 50% market share in two years, we will introduce a new product in each market segment every six months."
-Or, "To achieve my goal of completing a triathlon, I will engage a running coach to help me improve my cardio conditioning, pacing and running technique."
+An objective is a specific, measurable activity you will take to work toward a broader goal.
+For example: "As part of our goal to achieve a 50% market share in two years, we will introduce a new product in each market segment every six months."
+Or, "To achieve my goal of completing a triathlon, I will engage a running coach to help me improve my cardio conditioning, pacing, and running technique."